 Infertility is another concern that often results from ovarian cancer.
 For people who hoped to bear children, it may be especially difficult to come to terms with.

-When the ovaries are removed, estrogen levels drop, per the American Cancer Society.
-This can lower sex drive — but not always.
+When the ovaries are removed, estrogen levels drop, per the

 The change in libido may be more prominent if you haven’t gone through menopause.
 This is because ovary removal is considered surgical menopause.